bourumir-wyngs/rs-opw-kinematics/README.md

 180&deg; are not.
 If _from_ = 15&deg; and _to_ = 5&deg; (the opposite), values 16&deg;, 17&deg;, 100&deg;, 180&deg;,
 359&deg;, 0&deg;, 1&deg;, 3&deg;, 4&deg; are valid, while 6&deg;, 8&deg;, and 11&deg; are not.

-Constraints are tested for the range from -2&pi; to 2&pi;, but as angles repeat with period of 2&pi;, the constraint from -&pi; to &pi; already permits free rotation, covering any angle.
+Constraints are tested for the range from -2&pi; to 2&pi;, but as angles repeat with the period of 2&pi;, the constraint from -&pi; to &pi; already permits free rotation, covering any angle.

 Since 1.7.0, convenience method exists to specify constraints as ranges in degrees.

-## Jacobian: torgues and velocities
+## Jacobian: torques and velocities

 Since 1.3.2, it is possible to obtain the [Jacobian](https://docs.rs/rs-opw-kinematics/1.7.0/rs_opw_kinematics/jacobian/struct.Jacobian.html) that represents